Detroit Red Wings: The "Euro-Twins" era (2006–2017)

-The opening of Little Caesars Arena and rebuilding (2017–present)
+Little Caesars Arena and playoff drought (2017–present)

 Interior of Little Caesars Arena in September 2017.
 The Red Wings played their first regular season game at the arena a month later.

 The Red Wings played their first regular season game at Little Caesars Arena on October 5, 2017, winning 4–2 over the Minnesota Wild.
 The Red Wings finished the 2017–18 season with a 30–39–13 record.
 They missed the playoffs for the second season in a row, marking the first time since the early 1980s the team missed the playoffs in consecutive years.
 The Red Wings finished the 2018–19 season with a 32–40–10 record, missing the playoffs for a third consecutive season.

 On April 19, 2019, the Red Wings announced that Steve Yzerman rejoined the team as general manager and executive vice president.
 On February 21, 2020, the Red Wings became the first team to be eliminated from playoff contention before the trade deadline since the 2003–04 Pittsburgh Penguins.
 On March 10, 2020, the Red Wings clinched the worst overall record in NHL for the first time since the 1985–86 season.
 On March 12, the 2019–20 season was suspended by the NHL due to the COVID-19 pandemic.
 On May 26, 2020, the NHL announced that the rest of the season was over for the seven teams that did not qualify for the 24-team Stanley Cup playoffs, which included the Red Wings.
 With a record of 17–49–5, this was the first time since the 1985–86 season that the Red Wings finished with fewer than 20 wins.
 The Red Wings also became the second team since the 2004–05 NHL lockout, and the subsequent start of the salary cap era, to finish with a sub-.300 points percentage, along with the 2016–17 Colorado Avalanche.
 Their .275 points percentage was the worst for an NHL team since the 1999–2000 Atlanta Thrashers.